agreatfool/grpc_tools_node_protoc_ts/doc/grpcjs_support.md

 That's all.

-If you are still using grpc, just do nothing, new version would not affect existing users.
+If you are still using grpc, just do nothing, new version would not affect existing grpc users.